-Similar with the Fourth Generation IDP, the Fifth Generation IDP shall be outcome based and built on the foundations of Government Priorities.
+The Fifth Generation IDP 2022/2027 which currently in implementation until the review is considered and approved by Council in May 2023 is outcome based and built on the foundations of Government Priorities.
 During the IDP development process, Government priorities are incorporated into the municipal strategic framework which directly informs the municipal Service Delivery and Budget Implementation Plan.
 This fair alignment between IDP and Government priorities is confirmed through the municipal budgeting.

-The uMhlathuze's Fifth Generation IDP as per the DPLG guidelines shall be developed with special consideration to the following primary policy developments:
+The uMhlathuze's Fifth Generation IDP as per the DPLG guidelines is developed with special consideration to the following primary policy developments:

-- The National Development Plan (NDP) (2012) - KZN Provincial Growth and Development Strategy (PGDS) reviews - The Back to Basics (B2B) Programme for municipalities (2014) - The Integrated Urban Development Framework IUDF) (2016) - The District Growth and Development Plan (DGDP) 2012/2013 - The District Development Model (DDM) (2019)
+• The National Development Plan (NDP) (2012)

+- KZN Provincial Growth and Development Strategy (PGDS) reviews - The Back to Basics (B2B) Programme for municipalities (2014) - The Integrated Urban Development Framework IUDF) (2016) - The District Growth and Development Plan (DGDP) 2012/2013 - The District Development Model (DDM) (2019)